Gunta Stölzl: Early life

-Stölzl was born in Munich, Bavaria.
+Stölzl was born in Munich, Bavaria to Franz Seraph Stölzl, a teacher and school principal and Kreszenz Stürzer, whose father was friends with the reform pedagogue Georg Kerschensteiner.
+She had one brother, Erwin.
 She attended a high school for the daughters of professionals, graduating in 1913.
 She began her studies at the Kunstgewerbeschule (School of Applied Arts) in 1914, where she studied glass painting, decorative arts and ceramics under the well known director Richard Riemerschmid.
 In 1917 Stölzl's studies were interrupted by the ongoing war and she volunteered to work as a nurse for the Red Cross, behind the front lines until the end of World War I in 1918.
 Upon her return home she re-immersed herself in her studies at the Kunstgewerbeschule in Munich, where she participated in the school's curriculum reform.
 It was during this time that Stölzl encountered the Bauhaus manifesto.
 Having decided to continue her studies at the newly formed Bauhaus school, Stölzl spent the summer of 1919 in the glass workshop and mural painting classes of the Bauhaus to earn her trial acceptance into Johannes Itten’s preliminary course.
 By 1920, Stölzl had not only been fully accepted into the Bauhaus school, but had received a scholarship to attend.